MohammedAyaan23/Messge-App-Name-Not-Yet-Finalized/README.md

 ## Future Enhancements

-- API Gateway implementation
+- API Gateway implementation -- Done
-- Load balancer integration
+- Load balancer integration -- Maybe if microservices are used but right now its a monolith architecture
 - Enhanced production-grade architecture